bentole/dhcpProxy/README.md

 		- source ENVDIR/bin/activate

-7. Create a file named settings.py
+7. Create a file named settings.py and put it in the same directory as dhcpProxy.py

 		- vi dhcpProyx.py or nano dhcpProxy.py or whatever